+The Optimistic Scenario: The First Large-Scale Renewable Energy Export Megaproject (Green)

-The Optimistic Scenario (Green) symbolizes the project's maximum potential.
+It symbolizes the project's maximum potential.
 It represents a model of international cooperation where Australia and Singapore not only interconnect their energy systems but establish a global precedent in renewable interconnections.
 Complete generation of 3 GW would mean covering approximately 15% of Singapore's energy demand, simultaneously transforming regional collaboration frameworks.
+In the best-case scenario, the Australia-Asia PowerLink consolidates itself as a pioneering model of renewable energy interconnectors.
+Political stability and financial support ensure the construction of the submarine HVDC cable, allowing solar energy export from Australia to Singapore (Gordonnat & Hunt, 2020).